 Retail’s COVID-19 Technology Challenges February 19, 2021 Tim Tang, Director, Enterprise Solutions Retail Technology false For many businesses, the past year has been full of impressive technology deployments in response to the COVID-19 pandemic.
 In less than a few months, or in some cases weeks, restaurants and retailers have rolled out substantial new digital capabilities, such as mobile ordering, curbside pickup, QR code menus, contactless payment, and third-party delivery integration.
 While these new technologies have enabled many businesses to survive, they’ve also introduced a meaningful liability—dependence on the store’s or the customer’s connection to the Internet.
 Before the pandemic, the customer experience at many of these businesses was simply enhanced by the Internet—without a connection, customers could still shop or order food, and most POS systems supported offline credit card transactions.
 In other words, stores and restaurants could still serve their customers.
 That changed with COVID-19.
 Now, without an Internet connection, the customer cannot scan a QR code, browse a menu, or order a meal, and employees cannot receive mobile orders.
 With COVID-19, the Internet has become a bottleneck for the store experience!
 As more restaurants and retailers become dependent on third-party delivery platforms to engage with new customers, losing connection to the Internet translates into immediate and long-term financial losses.
 With third-party delivery, ordering from another location is just as easy as ordering from yours, so first impressions are important.
 Once a customer has had a positive experience with one business, why would they return to the business they had trouble ordering from?
 The good news is that complete Internet outages are rare, and installing a backup connection can help prevent this.
 The bad news is that network issues such as congestion, packet loss, and latency are common and can be just as damaging to the customer experience.
 These can still result in mobile orders failing to reach the restaurant, customers not redeeming their loyalty rewards, and employees receiving blame for something that is beyond their control.
 Today, online retail accounts for 14.1% of all retail sales.
 With COVID-19, especially in places where indoor dining is banned, some restaurants report that digital orders account for over 70% of sales.
 This is a stark difference—intermittent interference with 14% of a store’s revenue stream can be inconvenient; disruption of over 70% of a store’s revenue stream with a “sometimes it works, sometimes it doesn’t” Internet connection could ruin a business.
 As COVID-19 exposes businesses’ dependence on the Internet, retailers need to look beyond generic business Internet service plans and consider managed SD-WAN solutions.
 Managed SD-WAN compensates for inconsistent Internet performance to provide a consistent, enterprise-grade customer and employee experience.
-Categories See All SD-WAN (53) Networking (25) Retail Technology (18) Managed Security (11) EMV (10) SASE (8) Managed Services (7) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs The Role of AI in BankingDec 22, 2020 Digital Transformation is in High Gear Going into 2021Jan 22, 2021 A Half Century Connecting the WorldJan 26, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 Related Posts See All Rebuilding Trust between Franchisors and Franchisees Tim Tang, Director, Enterprise Solutions February 25, 2021 The Technology Problem in Franchising Tim Tang, Director, Enterprise Solutions February 22, 2021 The Role of IT in Restaurant Technology - Q&A with Tim Tang Tim Tang, Director, Enterprise Solutions September 12, 2019 Restaurant Insights: Have We Reached the Tipping Point in Third Party Delivery?
-Tim Tang, Director, Enterprise Solutions July 25, 2019 The Weakest Link in Retail Digital Transformation Tim Tang, Director, Enterprise Solutions July 18, 2019 ENJOY THIS POST?
+Categories See All SD-WAN (54) Networking (26) Retail Technology (20) EMV (11) Managed Security (11) Managed Services (8) SASE (8) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs The Battle of Bandwidth: MPLS vs. SD-WANMay 11, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 The Technology Problem in FranchisingFeb 22, 2021 Rebuilding Trust between Franchisors and FranchiseesFeb 25, 2021 Related Posts See All Market-Driven Technology Roadmaps Tim Tang, Director, Enterprise Solutions April 14, 2021 Connectivity is Critical to the Convenience 2.0 Experience Jeff Bradbury March 19, 2021 Rebuilding Trust between Franchisors and Franchisees Tim Tang, Director, Enterprise Solutions February 25, 2021 The Technology Problem in Franchising Tim Tang, Director, Enterprise Solutions February 22, 2021 The Role of IT in Restaurant Technology - Q&A with Tim Tang Tim Tang, Director, Enterprise Solutions September 12, 2019 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.